For tickets purchase and donations in Israeli Shekels please the Hebrew version of this website.

 In addition, we recovered inscribed pottery, mother-of-pearl inlays, jewelry, gaming pieces, glass and metal weights with inscriptions, and many coins (including gold ones) and inscribed stones from this period.

 The finds from the TMSP greatly contribute to the archaeological and historical research of the Temple Mount during the Crusader period (1099 to 1187 CE).
 We discovered the biggest and most varied collection of silver coins ever found in Jerusalem from this period; among them are extremely rare coins and a one-of-a-kind Knights Templar medallion.
-The Crusader finds include many cruciform pendants, pottery and architectural remains.
+The Crusader finds include multitude cruciform pendants, pottery and architectural remains.
 Many opus sectile floor tiles -that were installed in the Dome of the Rock and dismantled in later periods – were recovered in the sifting, enabling us to replicate the elaborate floor of the Dome of the Rock during the Crusaders’ times.

 In scholarly texts, the Temple Mount has been commonly associated with the Knights Templar in this period.
-The Knights used the Al-Aqsa Mosque as their headquarters and turned the large southeastern substructure into stables for their horses, calling it “Solomon’s Stables.”
+The Knights Templar used the Al-Aqsa Mosque as their headquarters and turned the large southeastern substructure into stables for their horses, calling it “Solomon’s Stables.”
 The earth we are sifting originated in the area of Solomon’s Stables and has yielded many remnants of Crusader activity, including arrowheads, horseshoe nails of typical European medieval cavalry and armor scales.
 These finds constitute the first archaeological evidence for the Knights Templar’s utilization of Solomon’s Stables.

 The TMSP has proven to be an unprecedented and inexhaustible source of knowledge on the Temple Mount.
 Archaeological finds that lay hidden within its soil for thousands of years can now be scientifically analyzed and published for the first time.
-The results of this endeavor will shed much light on the Temple Mount’s past, its builders and rebuilders, its religious and social significance, its defenders and its conquerors.
-Today, 11 years into this project, about 70% of the debris removed from the Temple Mount has been sifted.
+The results of this endeavor will shed much light on the Temple Mount’s past, its builders and re-builders, its religious and social significance, its defenders and its conquerors.
+Today, 14 years into this project, about 75% of the debris removed from the Temple Mount has been sifted.
 The project requires more funds to continue sifting many more tons of removed earth and to find many more unique and important artifacts.

 You should support our project because through us, you can ensure that facts, reality, and the heritage of all people who connect with the Temple Mount are protected and shared.
 Ignorance feeds conflict and dispute, while knowledge helps us better understand our common past.